mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your caregiver should bring the Temperature and Oral Intake Diary to the clinic each day.
 Your NP will review the diary with you.

 ### Transplant Day
-Now that you've received chemotherapy to kill the cancer cells in your body, it's time for your stem cell infusion&emdash;your transplant.
+Now that you've received chemotherapy to kill the cancer cells in your body, it's time for your stem cell infusion&mdash;your transplant.
 On Day 0 of your specific treatment plan the stem cells that were separated from your blood and frozen earlier will be re-infused into your body.
 These stem cells will give you back your ability to make new blood cells and fight infections.

 #### The Morning Before Transplant
-On the morning of Day 0, your transplant day, you and your caregiver should come to the Outpatient BMT Clinic at MSKCC's main campus at 8am.
+On the morning of Day 0, your transplant day, you and your caregiver should come to the outpatient clinic at 8am.
 Give yourself extra time to get to the clinic, as you may feel tired after your chemotherapy.

-You should bring these items to the clinic with you:
+You should bring the following items to the clinic with you:

-* A list of all prescription and non-prescription medications you are taking with dosages and frequency.
-This should include vitamins, nutritional supplements, herbal products and over-the-counter medications.
+* A list of all prescription and non-prescription medications you are taking, along with the dosages and frequency.
+This should include patches, creams, vitamins, nutritional supplements, herbal products, and over-the-counter medications.
-* A notebook to write down key pieces of information and any questions you or your caregiver might have.
+* A notebook to write down key pieces of information and any questions you or your caregiver may have.
 * The Temperature and Oral Intake diary you and your caregiver have been using to record your temperature and fluid intake.
-* Newspapers, books, a laptop or tablet computer to pass the time.
+* Newspapers, books, a laptop, or tablet computer to pass the time.

-Once you arrive at the BMT Outpatient Clinic a nurse practitioner will review your Temperature and Oral Intake diary and will ask you a set of questions.
+Once you arrive at the clinic an NP will review your Temperature and Oral Intake Diary and will ask you a set of questions.
 You will be brought to a private room for a physical exam and your vital signs will be checked.

 #### Your Stem Cell Infusion
-Before the stem cell infusion, your "transplant", your frozen stem cells will be removed from storage in the stem cell laboratory and brought to your room.
+Before the stem cell infusion, your transplant, your frozen stem cells will be removed from storage in the stem cell laboratory and brought to your room.
 The stem cells are stored in clear plastic bags that look like a bag of blood.
 The bags will be placed in a warm water bath to thaw.

 You will be given medications about 30 minutes before your transplant to help reduce any side effects effects that you may experience during the infusion.

-Once the stem cells are thawed, the nurse practitioner or doctor will infuse the stem cells into your body through your catheter.
-You will be closely observed and your vital signs will be checked frequently during and after the infusion.
+Once the stem cells are thawed, your NP or doctor will infuse the stem cells into your body through your catheter.
+You will be closely monitored and your vital signs will be checked frequently during and after the infusion.

-You may experience some side-effects during and after the infusion.
+You may experience some side effects during and after your infusion.
 The common side effects are nausea, vomiting, a tickle in your throat, or a cough.
-Other side-effects that can occur include low blood pressure, chills and fever.
+Other side effects that can occur include low blood pressure, chills, and fever.

-It's important that you communicate with the healthcare team and with your caregiver during your transplant.
+It's important that you communicate with your healthcare team and with your caregiver during your transplant.
 Let your healthcare team know how you're feeling and tell them if you experience any side effects.
-If you do experience side-effects then your healthcare team will treat your symptoms.
+If you do experience side effects then your healthcare team will treat your symptoms.

 During and after your transplant you may notice a strong, garlic-like taste in your mouth.
 Your urine, sweat, and skin may also have a garlic-like smell.
 You may not notice the smell but those around you will.
 This smell is caused by the preservative used to store your stem cells and will gradually go away over 1 to 2 days.
 The Nutrition Department will give you lemons to cut up and use as safe, natural air-fresheners.

 #### After Your Transplant
-After your stem cells are infused through your catheter you will remain in your hospital room for 4-6 hours for observation.
-After that you will be allowed to return home to your hotel or apartment to rest.
+After your stem cells are infused through your catheter you will remain in your hospital room for 4 to 6 hours for observation.
+After that, you will be allowed to return home to your hotel or apartment to rest.

 Your urine may appear bloody for 24 hours after your stem cells are infused into your body.
 This is your body's way of getting rid of the byproducts of the stem cells that are not needed.